JavierQuerol/JavierQuerol.github.io/_posts/2015-01-03-nsmanagedobject-relative-date.markdown

 date:   2015-01-03 11:35:22
 ---

-Sometimes you want to order your `NSManagedObjects` by date, in this case I would like to group objects by relative date like Today, Yesterday,
+Sometimes you want to order your `NSManagedObjects` by date, in this case I would like to group objects by relative date like Today, Yesterday, etc…

+I'm using [`DateTools`](https://github.com/MatthewYork/DateTools) in order to make easy some relative dates, for the long time distance dates I'm using the default `doesRelativeDateFormatting` from `NSDateFormatter`.

 {% gist 4a924088c3aa1c20411f %}